 Once this objection comes up it’s really very difficult to overcome or get past it.
 The prospect has asked for information, what can you say to overcome this response and continue with your sales or appointment setting process?

-No surprise that these responses were not very successful and some prospects became more entrenched which made it even more difficult to close the sale or gain the appointment.
+No surprise that these responses were not very successful and some prospects became more entrenched, which made it even more difficult to close the sale or gain the appointment.

 To check the results I then followed this with a quick telesales training session to stop them using the word interested anywhere on their calls.

 Getting them to change wasn’t easy, some had been doing the same cold call script for years without realising they could improve it...

 The same data on the calls made without the word interested was collected.
-The figures supported my initial thoughts about the connection between using interested and geting the objection.
+The figures supported my initial thoughts about the connection between using interested and getting the information objection.

 The total number of all objections only fell by 20% as there was an increase across the whole range of other objections.
 But at least those objections were real, genuine questions and concerns, objections that could be addressed and dealt with.

-There was also an increase in call backs and follow up calls, and the important result was a 12% increase in confirmed sales and appointments combined.
+There was also an increase in call backs and follow up calls, and the important result was a 24% increase in confirmed sales and appointments combined.

 The objections that did arise were based on real concerns, rather than a request for non-specific information, and a bigger percentage of these could be overcome using techniques you'll find in the appointment and cold calling objection section at: Cold calling techniques

 If you manage a team start with sales training to explain what you’re doing and to create cold calling scripts without using the ‘I’ word.